nano-labs/local_memory/README.md

 {'hello': 'world'}
 ```

-Or given a name for the dict
+Or give a name for the shared memory
 First process:
 ```python
 >>> from local_memory import SharedMemoryDict